 Docker is typically provided by an OS repository.
-You may need to enable that repository depending on your distribution. sudo yum install docker sudo groupadd dockerroot sudo usermod -aG dockerroot <user>
+You may need to enable that repository depending on your distribution. sudo yum install docker

 The Docker package may not provide a dockerroot group.
 If it does not exist post installation, create it: